Mel Knight: Minister of Energy

 The major legislative initiative of Knight's time as Energy Minister has been the Alberta Utilities Commission Act, which became better known by its order paper designation, Bill 46.
 The bill split the EUB into two parts, the Alberta Utilities Commission (responsible for regulating utilities) and the Energy Resources Conservation Board (responsible for regulating oil and gas).
 The legislation was controversial, as elements of the EUB's governing legislation that provided for public notice and consultation in the event of energy construction projects were missing from the new entities.
 Opposition parties and activists protested the bill, but it passed through the legislature with the support of all Progressive Conservatives present.

 Knight has also presided over the appointment of an expert panel charged with evaluating the possibility of introducing nuclear energy into Alberta.
 He was exposed to criticism when, in response to a question from Liberal leader Kevin Taft about why the panel did not include representation from environmental groups, he asserted that the Sierra Club supported the use of nuclear energy in Europe; in fact, the Sierra Club opposes the use of nuclear energy and does not operate in Europe.
 Knight apologized for his error.

 In the government's 2008 throne speech, it asserted its intention to provide funding to expand Alberta's biofuels sector.
-Knight has asserted that this expansion will not result in increased food prices for Albertans.
+Knight asserted that this expansion would not result in increased food prices for Albertans.

 Personal life

-Knight is married to Diana, and the pair has three children - Darren, Shawna and Gregory - and ten grandchildren.
-He is a volunteer hockey coach, and is active with his local gun club and petroleum association.
+Knight is married to Diana, and the pair has three children.
+He is a volunteer hockey coach and is active with his local gun club and petroleum association.